Wednesday's Child: Kion

-(WIBW) - Kion is 15-years old with a smile that lights up a room.
+Kion is 15-years old with a smile that lights up a room.

 Kion is very active.
 He loves to play hoops in the driveway or play with small toys.
 Like most teenage boys, he also likes to watch movies and play video games.
 In fact, Kion would like to be a professional gamer when he grows up.